Lasso (programming language): History

-Including the Lasso-like Web Companion in FileMaker 4.0 helped grow popularity for Lasso in the fast-growing Macintosh web development community.
+Including the Lasso-like Web Companion in FileMaker 4.0 also stimulated growth of Lasso within the Macintosh web development community.
 Blue World continued developing Lasso with Kyle Jessup becoming Lasso's lead programmer.
 Lasso 2.0 was released in July 1997, introducing some fundamental shifts in how Lasso could be used.

 On February 26, 2002, Blue World released Lasso 5, a radical departure from the FileMaker-centric language to date.
 (There was never a Lasso 4 release; the version number skipped from 3 to 5.)
 Lasso 5 included, among many updates, a completely rewritten architecture (for OS X, Windows, Linux), and an embedded MySQL database.
 Though Lasso 5 still spoke to a FileMaker database (but not to a FileMaker Server), FileMaker as a data source remained relatively slow compared to an SQL engine, and was prohibitively more expensive.
 Since v2.0, Lasso was fully multithreaded, allowing many connections at once, but succumbed to FileMaker's latency or lag in certain operations, and there was no way to get around it reliably other than to make major changes to the data source.

 Lasso 5 also added support for Apache HTTP Server natively under OS X, Windows, and Linux, joining Webstar 5, AppleShare IP (which was replaced by OS X Server), and iTools (from Tenon).
 (Mac OS 9, on which Lasso had been used for many years, was unsupported).
 This drove closer ties to a classic LAMP server architecture.

 Blue World Communications released a series of plug-ins for popular Web development packages from Macromedia and Adobe.
 Lasso Studio 1.5 for Dreamweaver was a runner-up in MacWorld magazine's Editors' Choice Awards for Internet and Development in 2001, losing out to Adobe Dreamweaver 3.
 Lasso Studio for Dreamweaver 1.5 was also reviewed favorably by MacWorld magazine, earning 4 1/2 mice.
 Later version of Lasso Studio supported both Macromedia Dreamweaver and Adobe GoLive including Lasso Studio 7 for Dreamweaver and GoLive on March 26, 2004.